ORCKA Communiqué

 • Who Can Teach What

-• Basic Canoeing Instructor Refinement – for 2026, a Basic Canoeing Instructor 1 (Tandem Only) certification will be introduced to make it easier for participants with Basic Canoeing Level 4 certification and CSP Tandem certification to instruct Basic Canoeing Levels 1-3 and Introduction to Safe Canoeing programs.
+• This will make it easier for some Basic Canoeing Instructors to gain certification to instruct Basic Canoeing Levels 1-3 (Tandem) and Safe Canoeing programs.

-• ORCKA SUP Bridge Program - If you are a current ORCKA Instructor in any discipline, this Bridge Course is an opportunity to become an ORCKA SUP Instructor 1.
+• If you are a current ORCKA Instructor in any discipline, this Bridge Course is an opportunity to become an ORCKA SUP Instructor 1 in a shortened course that by-passes most of the Instructor components (because participants are already Instructors) and focuses on improving SUP Paddling skills to at least SUP Level 2.

-• ORCKA’s Adaptive Program Expansion for 2026.
-As we integrate Adaptive Paddling into the broader ORCKA Program, we look forward to expanding beyond physical needs to also include mental and emotional health needs in a “Paddling for Wellness” model.
-Key features of this expansion will be rolled out in an addendum to the manuals that will be featured in the April Communiqué and will also be highlighted in the June Adaptive Paddling Train-the-Trainers workshop listed under ORCKA Events below.
+• As we integrate Adaptive Paddling into the broader ORCKA Program, we look forward to expanding beyond physical needs to also include mental and emotional health needs in a “Paddling for Wellness” model.
+Key features of this expansion will be rolled out in an addendum to the manuals and be highlighted in the June Adaptive Paddling Train-the-Trainers workshop listed under ORCKA Events below.

 • To maintain your eligibility for insurance, all Organizational Members and Trip Leaders are required to submit a current Risk Management Plan by March 15, 2026.